Sensing Neuronal Activity With Light

 For years, neuroscientists have been trying to develop tools that would allow them to clearly view the brain’s circuitry in action—from the first moment a neuron fires to the resulting behavior in a whole organism.
 To get this complete picture, neuroscientists are working to develop a range of new tools to study the brain.
 Researchers at Caltech have developed one such tool that provides a new way of mapping neural networks in a living organism.

-The research is in Nature Communications. (full open access)
+The research is in Nature Communications and PNAS. (full access paywall)